puff-dayo/Save-My-Eyes/README.md

-# Save My Eyes - Protect Your Vision from PWM Flicker
+# Save My Eyes - Protect from PWM Flicker

 Some screens use pulse-width modulation (PWM) flicker for low-brightness.